utybo/Shedinja/docs/src/Testing.md

         // ...
     }
     ```
     - By providing a constructor.
 This is useful if you only need the test subject within your test, and that subject's constructor is simple, similiar to using `put { ... }` versus `put(::...)`.
 The class is automatically extracted from the function's signature.
-Note that this approach is more bug-prone and less flexible than the above ones and is therefor not recommended.
+Note that this approach may be more bug-prone and less flexible than the above ones.
     ```kotlin
     class UserRegistrationServiceTest : ShedinjaBaseTest<UserRegistrationService>(
        ::UserRegistrationService